A business continuity plan is an essential – now is the time to take Business Coninuity and Disaster Recovery (BCDR) seriously.

 Cyber crime is evolving every day, particularly ransomware threats.
-This means that a disaster could put you out of business – if you fail to implement a business continuity plan.
+This means that a disaster could put you out of business – if you fail to implement a BCDR plan.

 And as the threat landscape arrayed against your business expands, you cannot afford to risk losing important business data.